gvwilson/sensibleadventures/cloudherd/reboot.md

         *   Introduces herself
         *   She asks if he enjoyed his breakfast (awkward attempt to make conversation)
         *   Thokmay: "Yes." (glance at Dorbu, then repeats) "I particularly liked the peppers."
-    *   Noxy, Thokmay, and Kulbinder leave
+    *   Noxy, Thokmay, and Kulbinder set out
         *   A few moments later, Kulbinder leaves the children
         *   "I explored overnight.
 I want to have a closer look at the forest."
         *   Noxy thinks, "Great, now I'm stuck talking to a fencepost."
     *   Noxy covers her discomfort by talking too much
+        *   use her logorrhea to describe village layout in more detail
     *   Thokmay's noncommittal replies annoy her
         *   he never actually says anything disparaging: she reads that into his words
         *   Noxy: "How long have you had Kulbinder?"
         *   Thokmay: "He's not mine - I'm his"